-- Updated information identifying staff who are bi-lingual or multi-lingual.
+- Description of language assistance tools (e.g., "I Speak" Identification Cards) - List of vital documents available for dissemination to LEP persons - Updated information identifying staff who are bi-lingual or multi-lingual.
 The Centers have two primary ways to provide language services: oral interpretation, either in person or via a telephone interpretation service, and written translation.
-The correct mix of language assistance services should be based demographic data reflected in the LEP Assessment, and on what is both necessary and reasonable. - Local outreach efforts to increase LEPs' awareness of available resources.
+The correct mix of language assistance services should be based on demographic data reflected in the LEP Assessment, and on what is both necessary and reasonable. - Local outreach efforts to increase LEPs' awareness of available resources.

-LEP Assessment
+LEP Assessment:

 As the first key to ensuring meaningful access, each agency in the WDS will conduct a thorough annual assessment of the languages spoken by customers and potential customers in the communities it serves.
 In addition to identifying the current LEP makeup of the service areas, the Workforce Development System will also examine a) whether existing LEP resources and tools are adequate, and b) what improvements are needed to outreach to LEP populations that might be underserved relative to their proportion in the service area.
-A questionnaire shall be emailed by the City to all WSCs by June1st.
+An LEP Questionnaire to collect this data shall be emailed by the City to all WSCs and YSCs by June 1st.